john-kurkowski/taxes/README.md

 My banks' official transaction search UIs suck.
 Mint stopped aggregating all my bank transactions; its search was slow, besides.
 I save all my digital statements anyway, for tax purposes.
-I figured, I can use fast grep on the locally synced PDFs, instead of the official UIs.
+I figured, I can use fast grep on the locally synced PDFs (like `greptransactions`, below), instead of the official UIs.
 I can pipe to other Unix commands.
 I can copy and paste to my spreadsheet software.

 ## greptransactions (gt)